-(Rev. 10772, Issued: 04-29-21, Effective: 12-16-20, Implementation: 12-16-20)
+(Rev.10900; Issued:08-11-21; Effective:09-14-21; Implementation:09-14-21)

 MACs shall ensure telephone CSRs collect necessary information from a caller to perform research and respond.
 For callback completion and closeout, MACs shall make one attempt to reach a provider.
 The MAC may leave a message requesting a return call, including the reference number and beneficiary's name if appropriate, but no other PHI or PII shall be left on the message.
 MACs shall not leave responses on provider voicemail systems.
 If the MAC cannot leave a message then the MAC shall send a written response referencing the inquiry, date and time of the callback attempt, and request the provider call the MAC if they still need assistance to resolve their inquiry.
+Once the MAC has attempted to reach the provider, either thru the phone or written response, the callback is considered completed and closed.